Usearus/foli-2023/README.md

 ---CRITICAL---

-- When an account using Auth0 is created, add a record to Airtable profile base that has the members email address
 - Add template preview when clicked in template panel
 - Stop sheets reappearing after edit (try local storage for this)